-- Regular full-time employees - Regular part-time employees (80+ hours per month) - Probationary employees (80+ hours per month)
+- Regular full-time employees - Regular part-time employees (80+ hours per month)

 Eligible employees may participate in the health insurance plan subject to all terms and conditions of the agreement between OVEC and the insurance carrier.

 A change in employment classification that would result in loss of eligibility to participate in the health insurance plan may qualify an employee for benefits continuation under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 Refer to the Benefits Continuation (COBRA) policy for more information.